sasa5linkar/SWN-synth-eval-set/README.md

 For content there were two synsets clearly incorrectly marked, and three that are questionable.

+Cleary incorrect are:

-BILI-00000941, synset meaning specific kind of mourning, characteristic for Serbia, involving loud wailing and sombre singing.
+- **BILI-00000941**, synset meaning specific kind of mourning, characteristic for Serbia, involving loud wailing and sombre singing.
 It is marked as purely objective (not positive not negative), white it is obviously negative sentiment, even strongly negative.

-ENG30-04525038-n, synset meaning corduroy, which is marked a mildly positive.
+- **ENG30-04525038-n**, synset meaning corduroy, which is marked a mildly positive.
 As type of textile, it should be objective.

-For that are questionable are ENG30-01215137-v (“arrested”) as mildly negative, ENG30-00309647-n (“expedition”) as very positive and ENG30-03135152-n (“Christian cross”) as very positive.
+For that are questionable are **ENG30-01215137-v** (“arrested”) as mildly negative, **ENG30-00309647-n** (“expedition”) as very positive and **ENG30-03135152-n** (“Christian cross”) as very positive.

+Given the substantial number of synsets accurately labelled throughout our sentiment analysis process, we present a selection of illustrative examples below.
+These examples are intended to demonstrate the criteria for what is considered correct labelling in the sentiment classifications of positive, negative, and neutral sentiments.

+Examples:

+- **ENG30-01220336-n**: Synset associated with actions like 'kleveta' (defamation), 'klevetanje' (slander), and 'omalovažavanje' (disparagement), described as "oštar napad na čiju ličnost ili dobro ime" (a harsh attack on someone's personality or good name).
+This synset's sentiment was finely graded as "Nije pozitivan" (Not positive), reflecting the absence of positive sentiment, and more precisely, "Ekstremno negativan" (Extremely negative), accurately capturing the negative connotations of the described actions.
+- **ENG30-06828389-n**: This synset refers to "karakter nalik na zvezdu (\*) koji se koristi u štampanim tekstovima" (a character resembling a star (\*) used in printed texts), with lemma names including 'asterisk', 'zvezdica' (little star), and 'zvezda' (star).
+The sentiment for this synset was precisely classified as "Nije pozitivan" (Not positive) and "Nije negativan" (Not negative), indicating its objective nature without inherent positive or negative sentiment.
+- **ENG30-10407310-n**: Pertains to "onaj koji voli i brini svoju zemlju" (one who loves and defends their country), with lemma names including 'domoljub' (patriot), 'patriota' (patriot), and 'rodoljub' (patriot).
+This synset's sentiment was finely graded as "Veoma pozitivan" (Very positive) and "Nije negativan" (Not negative), effectively capturing the positive connotations associated with patriotism.

 ## Conclusion